 The Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) was introduced by the Australian Government in 2016 and is used to assess those aspects of initial teacher education students’ personal literacy and numeracy skills that can be measured through an online assessment tool.

-When Bachelor of Education students do it
+When Bachelor of Education students should sit the test

-• In the first second-year course - EDST 2003 (Language, Literacy and Numeracy) - BEd student will be introduced to the test in detail and asked to register for a test window near the end of the course (Test Window 2), which is in time to do EDST 2002 in T3.
+• In the T1 Year 2 course, EDST2003 Language, Literacy and Numeracy, Bachelor of Education students will be introduced to the test and asked to register for a test window near the end of the course (Test Window 2), which is in time to do EDST2002 in T3.

-When Master of Teaching students do it
+When Master of Teaching students should sit the test

 Where students do the test